Holographic approach to compact stars and their binary mergers: Holographic description of dense strongly interacting matter

 The dynamics of $\Nf$ flavor degrees of freedom in the field theory stem from studying a collection of $\Nf$ D$q$-brane actions of the type \be S_\mt{f} = T_q \int_{\Sigma_{q+1}} d^{q+1}\xi e^{-\phi}\sqrt{-\det(\hat g_{\mu\nu}+\hat B_{\mu\nu}+2\pi\alpha' F_{\mu\nu})} + T_q\int_{\Sigma_{p+1}} \sum_{n}\hat C_{n}\wedge e^{\hat B + 2\pi\alpha' F} \ , \ee where the Regge slope is related to the string length as $\alpha'=\ls^2$, the tension of the brane reads $T_q=(g_s(2\pi)^q \alpha'^{(q+1)/2})^{-1}$, and the multiplicative closed string coupling $g_s$ is related with the additive normalization of the dilaton field \cite{Polchinski:1998rr}.
 This action should be considered in the presence of gluonic degrees of freedom represented by Type IIA/IIB supergravity actions.
 In other words, the actions (\ref{eq:Dpflavor}) are treated as sources, feeding to the right-hand side of the Einstein field equations.

 The first term in (\ref{eq:Dpflavor}) is the Dirac-Born-Infeld (DBI) action \cite{Dai:1989ua,Leigh:1989jq} and the second term is the Wess-Zumino (WZ) action \cite{Polchinski:1995mt}; see also lecture notes \cite{Polchinski:1996na,Bachas:1998rg}.
 Here the hats denote pullbacks of the (bulk) fields onto the $(q+1)$-dimensional worldvolume $\Sigma_{q+1}$ of the D$q$-brane with coordinates $\xi_i$, $i=0,\ldots,q$, while in the WZ term one restricts the sum involving the Ramond-Ramond potentials $C_n$, field strengths $F$, and NS-NS two-form fields $B$ in such a way that the resulting integrand is a $(q+1)$-form.
 There could also be curvature corrections entering in the WZ action \cite{Bachas:1998rg}.
-Since the WZ term plays only a minimal role in the following due to the lack of an external magnetic field in the application we have in mind, we will henceforth drop it for the time being; we will further comment on this issue in a later Sec.~\ref{sec:holomodelsmore}.
+In the rest of this subsection, the WZ term does not play any role as we are not considering nonzero magnetic fields.
+However, in Sec.~\ref{sec:holomodelsmore} a WZ term of this form is important, since one is interested also in solitonic solutions in the worldvolume of D-branes.

 Of course, even in the absence of an NS-NS $B$-field and vanishing gauge fields $F=0$, no general solution to the Euler-Lagrange equations stemming from a collection of actions (\ref{eq:Dpflavor}) in the ten-dimensional supergravity background exist.
 This is due to various reasons: any non-coincident brane distribution leads to partial differential equations with Dirac delta functions appearing in, {e.g.}, Einstein equations, and for the non-Abelian $F\ne 0$ case of a coincident D$q$-brane stack the very definition of the DBI action is ambiguous (related to different possible trace prescriptions over flavor indices), to name a few.
 However, progress can be made by invoking different simplifications, or combinations thereof: 1) by considering a parametrically small number of flavor branes, the so-called probe limit $\Nf\ll \Nc$, in which case one can ignore the backreaction on the background geometry; 2) by considering only Abelian gauge fields and coincident brane distributions, in which case one can essentially take a sum of (\ref{eq:Dpflavor}); 3) by expanding the non-Abelian actions (\ref{eq:Dpflavor}) to low orders in $F^2$, the trace prescription of which becomes unambiguous; 4) by smearing the D$q$-branes over the transverse directions which renders the PDEs to ODEs; or 5) by ignoring the internal geometry, which we think of as a string-inspired bottom-up approach.